We all love tuning, right? Wrong! Even so, you must admit

 All About Harp

-Some suggestions on string tying
+See some suggestions on string

-and trouble shooting, back to the strings
+and trouble shooting, go back to the strings

-or on to the page About Harps.
+or go on to the page About Harps.

 continue on the journey, find out more About

 Harps in general.
 This is a very brief history.
 You'll also find

 a "Parts of a Harp" diagram at the bottom of that page.